 The Commonwealth of Nations was formed in 1949 to maintain an association between countries that had once been part of the British colonies, but which were considered 'free and equal'.

 Commonwealth countries span the globe and, with a combined population of 2.2 billion, include almost a third of the world’s population.
 It’s a diverse group with members among the largest, smallest, wealthiest and poorest countries in the world.
 Sixteen members have the British monarch as their head of state (including New Zealand), six have their own monarch and 32 are republics.

 Despite differences, Commonwealth countries have a sense of kinship and unity and are often described as a ‘family of nations’.
 We share many cultural elements that come from our similar colonial past, including the English language, some sports, and similar systems of law, education and government.
 The Head of the Commonwealth is Queen Elizabeth II.

 What does the Commonwealth do?

 The Commonwealth works on behalf of member countries to promote peace and prosperity.
-This includes helping countries with small business development, legislation, and human rights, particularly promoting the role and rights of young people and of women.
+This includes helping countries with small business development, legislation, election monitoring, and human rights, particularly promoting the role and rights of young people and of women.
 There are a large number of organisations and networks under the umbrella of the Commonwealth that carry out and support this work.

 The Commonwealth Charter